ansible/ansible/rst/api.rst

         'atlanta'    : [ 'host1.example.com', 'host4.example.com', 'host5.example.com' ]
     }

-When called with a single argument, the name of a host from above, the script must return either an empty JSON hash/dictionary, or a list of key/value variables to make available to templates.
+When called with the arguments '--host <hostname>' (where <hostname> is a host from above), the script must return either an empty JSON hash/dictionary, or a list of key/value variables to make available to templates or playbooks.
 Returning variables is optional, if the script does not wish to do this, returning an empty hash/dictionary is the way to go::

     {